ntamle/ntamle.github.io/_pages/about.md

 * Mathematics for Management(L1)

+## Reviewer
+I served as a reviewer for AISTATS (2023), SIAM Journal on optimization and Mathematical programming.

 ## Education
 * Ph.D. in Applied Mathematics, Toulouse School of Economics, 2020 - 2023
 * MSc in Machine Learning and Computer Vision, ENS Paris-Saclay, 2019 - 2020